Moses Gill: Political career

-Charitable concerns and legacy
+Philanthropy and legacy

 Gill was a member and major supporter of the Congregational Church in Princeton, and a founding trustee and benefactor of Leicester Academy.
 He was also for many years president of the Society for Propagating the Gospel among the Indians.
 Gill, Massachusetts is named in his honor.

 Gill also made civic contributions to the town of Princeton.
 Land he donated became the town's original center (located about one-half mile from the current town center).
 This land includes one the town's earliest cemeteries, which is where Gill and other members of his family are interred.
 His estate, located near the town center, was reputed to be one of the largest and most magnificent of its time in Worcester County.
 His second wife's nephew, Ward Nicholas Boylston, inherited the estate; in addition to many other charitable works, Boylston was a major contributor to the establishment of Princeton's present town center.